PopovEvgeniy/desexonix/readme.txt

 7: Can't allocate memory.
 8: The command-line arguments is invalid!

-The third-party code.

-Some code was taken from XXX Games tools by the CTPAX-X team (http://www.ctpax-x.org/?goto=files&show=21).
-It was relicensed with the permission of the author.
+Thanks.

+Big thanks to the CTPAX-X team (http://www.ctpax-x.org) for inspiration.

 The source code.